K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Exit Programs

 Exit Propgrams are a fantastic tool within the IBM i world that can attach a program to lots of individual actions within the system.
 As an example, a program can be called every time ODBC is used to access the database.
 This program can be used to check extra security or do a number of logging options.
 If this is forgetten and left on the ODBC connection, it can add a tremendous amount of overhead.
 Always double check your exit programs that they are needed and part of your application environment.
 [Harnessing Your ODBC Users with Exit Programs](https://www.itjungle.com/2006/11/29/fhg112906-story02/)

+## Trace TCP/IP Application (TRCTCPAPP)

+You can enable tracing on a TCP/IP application to learn more about the traffic within your app.
+If this is left on there can be a significant amount of overhead.
+[Trace TCP/IP Application (TRCTCPAPP)](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_71/cl/trctcpapp.htm)

 # About K3S (King III Solutions, Inc)